e-panourgia/Data-Science-Projects/README.md

 **Key Notw** Because to impelement with desipline the benchmark analysis bearing in mind that I had to run two times all models for each dataset that is augmented dataset and initial dataset having the intial data with basic nlp preprocess only, the training jupyter `augmented_training_process` has more comments in comparison to `initila_training_process`, so read it firstly, as many things are similar in intiial data too.
 We made it to save time.

 ### Table based on `Augmented Data` with sub tasks custom evaluation for all models for all input s
+- Notes for reading teh below tables
+    - Note 1:
+        - `LR` = (meaning) `Logistic Regresion`
+        - `RF` = (meaning) `Random Forest`
+        - `XB` = (menaing) `X-Boost`
+        - ti = (meaning) title
+        - te = (meaning) text

+    - For example, LD-ti = (meaning) Logistic Regression as model and title as input.

+    - Note 2: The SemEval-Task combines two sub-tasks:
+        - (ST1) Text classification for food hazard prediction, predicting the type of hazard and product.
+        - (ST2) Food hazard and product “vector” detection, predicting the exact hazard and product.

+    - Note 3:
+        - During Benchmark Analysis we used TF-idf for all of the aforementioned models.

+    - Note 4 :
+        - Random and Majority Classifier being our baselines, they dont have defined inpute (ti or te) as they are independent of X.

 - `all sub taks` menaing sub task 1 and sub task 2 of the competition
 - `all models` meaning `Logistic Regresiion`, `Random Forest` amd `X-Boost`
 - `all inputs` meaning `title` , and `text`